apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/datamodel.md

 ### <a id="PrimitiveTypesString">String</a> <font size="4"><a href="#toc">[Back to TOC]</a></font> ###
 `string` represents a sequence of characters.
+The total length of the sequence can be up to 2,147,483,648.

  * Example: